Platinum Brokers 2024

 Insurance Policy

 Much like gold, platinum is used as an insurance policy against dollar weakness.
 You may have heard the term safe-haven asset.
 Well, it can be applied to platinum too.
 Investors will hedge in platinum during market slowdowns.
 Precious metals tend to hold their value, much more so than goods or services.
-Hedging in platinum protects purchasing power in the long run.
+Hedging in platinum may protect purchasing power in the long run.

 A Bullish View